TrueFiEng/Waffle/waffle-provider/README.md

 })
 ```

-Use `setupENS` function to set up your `ens` and setting ens address to provider's networks.
+Use `setupENS` function to set up your `ens` and setting ens address to the provider's networks.
 The function accepts
-the `wallet` as an argument, and if you call it without an argument, it will use last `wallet` from `MockProvider`.
+the `wallet` as an argument, and if you call it without an argument, it will use the last `wallet` from `MockProvider`.

 ```ts
 import {expect} from 'chai';